fnc-test/product-knowledge/README.md

 * See the [contribution guidelines](CONTRIBUTING.md)
 * See the [dependencies and their licenses](DEPENDENCIES.md)

+## Documentation

+With regard to any global, architectural and usage documentation, we refer to our [web page](https://catenax-ng.github.io/product-knowledge/).
+All sources are locally documented using markdown and language-specific code comments.

 ## Repository Linking and Initialisation

-The individual sources may be maintained in separate repositories (currently: none).
+The individual modules may be maintained in separate repositories (currently: none).

 If they are (currently: not), they would be linked as [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) so you should be sure to run the following command after cloning this repo: